Where Was The Lord of the Rings Filmed?

 The Lord of the Rings was filmed in New Zealand!

 Ok, you probably know that The Lord of the Rings movies were filmed in New Zealand.
-Not only was the director of The Lord of the Rings movies, Sir Peter Jackson, born and bread in New Zealand, New Zealand contains a huge variety of landscapes within a small country.
+Not only was the director of The Lord of the Rings movies, Sir Peter Jackson, born and bred in New Zealand, but New Zealand also contains a huge variety of landscapes within a small country.
 This made it easy to depict the entirety of the Middle-earth universe all in one small country of New Zealand.
 New Zealand also holds scenery that can easily fit a fantasy world.
 So where was The Lord of the Rings filmed exactly?
 We’ll go through all of that and more in this guide to the filming locations for The Lord of the Rings.

 While many of The Lord of the Rings filming locations are on public land, others can only be accessed through special tours.
 The best way to see as many Lord of the Rings locations as possible is to have your own transport.
-However, you can still see the highlights of the movies through Lord of the Rings tours.
+However, you can still see the highlights of the movies through The Lord of the Rings tours.

 5 fun facts about The Lord of the Rings in New Zealand

 - Every single leaf on the tree above Bag End has been hand-painted and glued individually.

 - Because Sean Bean, the actor that plays Boromir, was afraid of flying in a helicopter, he hiked to many of the alpine locations himself in costume.